 The way you interact with customers throughout the customer life cycle — from discovery through loyalty — contributes to their total experience with your company.
 Total experience incorporates four key experience categories including customer experience (CX), employee experience (EX), user experience (UX), and multiexperience (MX).

-Total experience is important because it directly affects customer satisfaction, loyalty, and the likelihood that a customer will stick around.
-It considers a customer’s experience across the entire ecosystem of touchpoints and interactions they’ll encounter with your business.
+Total experience is important for overall B2B CX because it directly affects customer satisfaction, loyalty, and the likelihood that a customer will stick around.
+It considers a customer’s experience across the entire ecosystem of touchpoints and interactions they’ll encounter with your B2B brand.
 All experience categories are important because, holistically, they define a customer’s experience with your organization.

-Mapping the B2B customer journey helps improve total experience by giving you a full understanding of how your customers interact with your products and services.
-Without this information, it’s impossible to impact a customer’s experience consistently and effectively across the entire customer life cycle.
+To understand and improve the total experience, you need to be able to map B2B customer journeys.
+This provides granularity on how your customers interact with your products and services.
+Without this information, it’s impossible for a B2B company to impact a customer’s experience consistently and effectively across the entire customer life cycle.

 The Emergence of B2B Buying in Social Media